varnishcache-friends/varnishlogbeat/README.md

 Varnishlogbeat uses [vago](https://github.com/phenomenes/vago).

-If you are looking to run older versions of Varnish checkout the correspondent branch, e.g.: `varnish-4.1`.
+If you are looking to run older versions of Varnish check the corresponding branch.

 ### Requirements